AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 ## To do

 - With fundep in class, we don't need it in the instance.
-- Minimise contents of `AvailInfo` (to a list of `AvailFields Name`, where `data AvailFields name = NonOverloaded [name] | Overloaded [OccName]`).
-Use `lookupOrig` to lookup cached mangled names for selectors and pieces (get a `Module` from the `TyCon``Name`).
 - When there is only one thing in scope, don't do make it polymorphic (but document trade-offs).
+But maybe it should still support lenses?
 - Forbid ambiguous qualified overloaded fields.
 - Add `HsVarOut RdrName id` instead of `HsSingleRecFld` (or perhaps rename `HsVar` to `HsVarIn`); also useful to recall how the user referred to something.
-- Could resolve Has constraints in the solver, like newtype coercions and SingI, rather than the instance malarkey.
+- Resolve Has constraints in the solver, like newtype coercions and SingI, rather than the instance scoping malarkey.

 - Sort out reporting of unused imports.
 - Make instances available to GHCi.
-- Haddock prints selector names in index and LaTeX exports list
+- Haddock prints selector names in index and LaTeX exports list.
+- What's going on with deprecations and fixity decls?

 - Consider syntactic sugar for `Upd` constraints.
 - Improve unsolved `Accessor p f` error message where `p` is something silly?